ctl6998/DigitTwin/README.md

 1. Navigate to the `stue-app` directory: cd stue-app
 2. Install required package: npm install package.json
 3. Run the application (developer mode): npm run dev

+## Contact
+For any questions or suggestions, please contact ctl6998 at chithanhle.0609@gmail.com.